ZDauK/PINN-for-2D-Laplace-equation/README.md

-In this work we sovle the Laplace equation by PINN
+In this work, we sovled the Laplace equation by PINN.
 The following two figures show the finite difference method (left) and PINN (right) results respectively.